Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chief Prosecutor Shim Woo-jung decided not to appeal, instead instructing prosecutors to actively prepare their arguments in court in the criminal case.
 The opposition Democratic Party criticized the prosecution's decision and urged the Constitutional Court to remove Mr. Yoon as soon as possible to avoid further social unrest.
 The party also demanded Mr. Shim's immediate resignation and threatened to consider impeachment if the prosecutor refused.

 Meanwhile, the ruling People Power Party (PPP) welcomed the release and called on the court to consider the decision when it issues its impeachment ruling.
-A PPP spokesman noted that the Constitutional Court would face backlash if it hastily removed the president and then acquitted Mr. Yoon in the criminal case.
+A PPP spokesman noted that the Constitutional Court would face a backlash if it hastily removed the president and then acquitted Mr. Yoon in the criminal case.

 Observers say that Yoon’s release is only a procedural matter and will not affect the Constitutional Court’s consideration of the impeachment case.
-The court has not set a date for its verdict, but the social uproar over his release could prompt the judiciary to make a quick decision.
+The court has not set a date for its ruling, but the social uproar over his release could prompt the judiciary to make a quick decision.

 If Yoon is impeached and removed from office, a presidential election will be held within 60 days.
 Otherwise, he will be reinstated.
 The criminal case against Yoon will continue even if he is removed from office.
 According to a Gallup Korea survey released on March 7, 60% of respondents said Yoon should be removed from office, while 35% opposed it.